Dynamoid/dynamoid/README.markdown

 ## Usage

+### Object Creation

-Dynamoid's syntax is very similar to ActiveRecord's.
+Dynamoid's syntax is generally very similar to ActiveRecord's.
+Making new objects is simple:

 ```ruby
 u = User.new(:name => 'Josh')